shikaan/x86-64-asm-intro/docs/01-hello-world.md

 Some instructions will have more then mnemonic and operands.
 Additional parts such as _prefixes_ and _size directives_ will only be needed later, and we'll talk through them at the right moment.

-Fear not, there is no reason to memorize all the possible instructions now.
-Whenever we'll come across new operations, we will discuss them, and with repeated usage you will remember them in no time.
+Fear not, there is no need to memorize all the possible instructions now.
+Whenever we'll come across new operations, we will discuss them, and with repetition you will remember them in no time.

 The [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) will be our instruction reference in the next chapters.
-Keep the link handy!
+Keep it handy!

 ## Storing data: Registers